Best Snow Grips of 2021

 The coil design doesn't work so well in deep snow, where crampon-style spikes with larger points are more appropriate.
 The coils also aren't very comfortable when running because they protrude from the bottom of the shoe, creating an uneven landing surface.
 But aside from these niche uses, the Yaktrax Walk are great for most everyday winter uses on slippery urban surfaces.
 And for the price, these are the best option out there for users expecting mostly light-duty winter walking.

-Like other crampon-style snow cleats, these grips aren't comfortable or secure to wear on hard surfaces, like sidewalks with a dusting of snow or a thin veneer of ice.
+Like other crampon-style snow cleats, these grips aren't comfortable to wear on hard surfaces, like sidewalks with a dusting of snow or a thin veneer of ice.
 They also have a point layout that places three spikes right below the toes, which can sometimes get caught when stepping up stairs or stepping over roots on a hike.
-These points prevent this model from being a good option when winter running.
-Additionally, these grips are some of the heaviest in our review.
+The points add weight and size to the profile of your normal foot, making these spikes unsuitable for winter running.
 Still, for the cost, they provide excellent traction on soft surfaces and are a great option for users who need maximum grip without breaking the bank.

 The Kahtoola NANOspikes are low-profile cleats that feature 10 small metal points protruding less than ¼", providing enough traction to prevent sliding on packed snow and thinly iced surfaces.
 They are also lightweight, at just 8 ounces per pair, making them almost unnoticeable.
 The points are deliberately placed for maximum traction and stability when landing on each foot.
 They are easy to put on and stay securely placed on each foot.
 These things add up to a great option for anyone that can't fathom not running, even in the winter months.

-In deep snow and on very soft surfaces, the metal coils that provide traction don't work as well as other options.
-The coils are also uncomfortable to land on when running, making these snow grips less versatile.
+In deep snow and on very soft surfaces, the metal coils don't provide as much traction as other spike designs.
+The coils are also uncomfortable to land on when running, so we wouldn't recommend them for users searching for a running-specific snow grip.
 The design is relatively secure, and we don't think the top strap is necessary for most users.
 Still, these are a great option for users who want a simple, inexpensive snow grip for everyday use in normal winter situations.
 Runners and deep-snow trekkers should look elsewhere.

 The Yaktrax Diamond Grip is a novel design that uses chains of angular metal studs to provide traction.
 The rubber frame fits easily and securely over most footwear, and the traction provided by the chains is great.
 Furthermore, the grips aren't super heavy, considering how much metal is used, and they pack down to a relatively small size for easy storage.
-These grips are reminiscent of the chains used on the tires of large trucks to cross mountain passes in snowy conditions, and they work best in deep snow or packed snow conditions, though they also perform well on ice-covered sidewalks.
+These grips work best in deep snow or packed snow conditions, though they also perform well on ice-covered sidewalks.

 The major downside to this design is that it puts lots of wear on the bottom of your shoes.
 The metal studs that push into the snow also push back against your boot sole, which can chew up rubber over time.
 Other options on the market have more refined designs, and whatever winter conditions you are expecting, there is another option that won't destroy your boot soles.
 However, these would be perfect for leaving in the back of a car for emergency use because they are simple to wear and provide good traction.
 Just don't wear them every day of the winter.